fossasia/meilix/README.md

 Do read the [Open Source Developer Guide and Best Practices at FOSSASIA](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia).

+**Merging Pull Requests**

+- These MUST apply for your pull request to be merged:
+  - you provide a screenshot of the working ISO image
+  - the build passes
+- Your Pull request can be merged within 24 hours if you get a positive review.
+- Your Pull request can be merged after 24 hours of the last commit and last comment if no maintainer responded.

+If the pull request creates a problem, the first person to recognize it should revert the pull requets as soon as possible.

 ## License

 This project is currently licensed under GNU Lesser General Public License v3.0 (LGPL-3.0).
 A copy of LICENSE.md should be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.